wazo-platform/wazo-platform.org/content/uc-doc/system/wazo-auth/stock_plugins.md

 -   voicemails: a list of voicemail ID associated to this user
 -   lines: a list of line ID associated to this user
 -   extensions: a list of extension ID associated to this user
--   endpoint\_sip: a list of SIP endpoint ID associated to this user
+-   endpoint_sip: a list of SIP endpoint ID associated to this user
--   endpoing\_sccp: a list of SCCP endpoint ID associated to this user
+-   endpoing_sccp: a list of SCCP endpoint ID associated to this user
--   endpoint\_custom: a list of custum endpoint ID associated to this user
+-   endpoint_custom: a list of custum endpoint ID associated to this user
--   agent: a dictionnary containing the agent\'s property, may be none and should be tested with an if before accessing its fields
+-   agent: a dictionnary containing the agent's property, may be none and should be tested with an if before accessing its fields
 -   agent.id: an agent id if the user is an agent
 -   agent.number: an agent number if the user is an agent

-LDAP {#auth-backends-ldap}
+LDAP
 ====

 Backend name: `ldap_user`